uwituzeb/summative-intro-to-ml/README.md

 ## Dataset

 To create the classification models, [dataset](https://drive.google.com/file/d/1XC-gWLDLPuGyY9sepqH1tSXfd3Jm7aiJ/view?usp=sharing) was used.
-The dataset was synthetically created as there were no publicly available datasets that align with the project.
+The dataset was synthetically created as there were no publicly available datasets that align with the project especially within the context of Rwanda.
 The dataset contains 9 columns of data with variables or parameters that help in predicting student career paths.
 The target variable is the recommended career, which is a multiclass classification.

 ## Findings